Nadella got the framing right. Most teams that ran with it got the implementation wrong.

 length_drift: float, # response length distribution shift

-refusal_drift: float, # refusal rate change -- surfaces RLHF shifts first
+refusal_drift: float, # refusal rate change.
+RLHF regressions surface here first.

 uncertainty_drift: float,